 Monitoring: Reports of sightings by public (request published in hunting/trapping regulation digest), citizen science project at Virginia Tech.

-Date of last sighting: February 23, 2020.
+Date of last sighting: May 31, 2024

 West Virginia